mumo-esther/To-Do-List/README.md

  <a name="about-project"></a>

-**To Do list: list structure** In this project, you will build a simple HTML list of To Do tasks.
-The list will be styled according to the specifications listed later in this lesson.
-This simple web page will be built using webpack and served by a webpack dev server.
+**To Do list** "To-do list" is used to lists the things that you need to do and allows you to mark them as complete.
+This is built using ES6 and Webpack!

 ## 🛠 Built With <a name="built-with"></a>
 - Html
 - css
 - Javascript
+- Webpack
+- Visual Studio Code
+- Git & Github

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 💻 Live Demo